PeterLZhou/slate/source/includes/_ios.md

 Before Lang can detect which strings to translate and which languages to translate to, you'll need to localize your project in Xcode.

-1. Turn on Base Internationalization:
+**Turn on Base Internationalization**

+Go to your project settings and check "Use Base Internationalization"

 ![alt text](https://raw.githubusercontent.com/PeterLZhou/slate/master/source/images/ios_base_internationalization.png "Logo Title Text 1")

-2. Add target languages to Xcode
+**Add target languages to Xcode**

+Click the "+" icon under "Localizations", and add your target languages

 ![alt text](https://raw.githubusercontent.com/PeterLZhou/slate/master/source/images/ios_add_language.png "Logo Title Text 1")

-3. Localize your .strings and .stringsdict files for each language
+**Localize your .strings and .stringsdict files for each language**

 Lang can only detected files explicitly for localization.
 For each .strings/.stringsdict file, open the right sidebar and click "Localize...", and check all the languages you want to translate to.